-- To learn coding of combinational and sequential circuits using Verilog HDL - To familiarize the simulation and synthesis tools for FPGAs. - To estimate power and delay of logic circuits in FPGAs.
+- To test the function of combinational and sequential circuits using Verilog HDL - To apply the simulation and synthesis tools for FPGAs. - To estimate power and delay of logic circuits in FPGAs.

-- Principles of Digital Electronics and its systems - VLSI Design.
+- Principles of Digital Electronics and its systems - VLSI Design